 Amy Bennett joined OGIS at the end of December 2014.
-She spent more than six years at OpenTheGovernment.org where she was the Assistant Director.
+She spent more than six years at OpenTheGovernment where she was the Assistant Director.
 Amy has testified before the Senate Judiciary Committee on the Freedom of Information Act (FOIA) and worked extensively on building coalition support for open government policies.
 Amy has a Master’s of Public Policy from the McCourt School of Public Policy at Georgetown and earned her undergraduate degree from Tufts University.
-Amy enjoys running, being largely ignored by her cat, and thinking about the kind of dog she will eventually adopt.
+Amy enjoys running, being largely ignored by her cat, and hanging out with her dog, Dexter.

 Christa Lemelin joined OGIS in August 2013.
 Christa started her career at the National Archives and Records Administration (NARA) as an archives technician in the Initial Processing and Declassification Division in January 2009.
 In May 2010, she joined the National Declassification Center’s FOIA/Mandatory Declassification Review (MDR) Division where she processed FOIA and MDR requests.
 Christa earned her Bachelor of Arts degree in history from Wellesley College and her Master of Science in Information degree from the University of Michigan (Go Blue!).
 Christa enjoys playing and watching soccer, running, lifting weights, and going to the gym.